Tests for acute lymphoblastic leukaemia (ALL)

 FISH is a test that looks for chromosome changes in cells.
 It can help your doctor work out which treatment you need.

-Philadelphia positive ALL is the main subtype of ALL that can be picked up by this test.
+This test can check if you have the chromosome change that causes Philadelphia positive ALL.
 But there are also many other chromosome changes that are important in helping your doctor understand more about your leukaemia.

 We also have a 2 minute video that explains what Philadelphia positive leukaemia is.